CaptainChicky/Hailstone-Numbers/readme.md

     -h, --help                          Optional.
 This prints out the help message, which is a short
                                         Print the help message.                         description of any flags inputted with this command.
                                                                                         If this flag is present, the program will not run.
-This flag is available on all drivers.

     -t, --timeout                       Optional.
 This is specifically here for the docker image.
 Becuase
-                                        Timeout the script.                             the main.py file exits when run, the docker container will exit as well.
+                                        Timeout the script.                             the main.py file exits after running, the docker container will exit as well.
 This flag is here to prevent that.
                                                                                         To use this properly, run the docker container first with this flag on some external terminal, which will timeout the